-All samples were channel samples ranging in width from 0.1 to 3.0 meters in thickness.
-Sample locations are spray painted and marked by aluminum tags in the field and the samples are placed in plastic bags with the appropriate sample tag; sample numbers are also written on the outside of the bags; locations are acquired by GPS and recorded at the site along with sample descriptions.
+All rock-chip samples are channel samples ranging in width from 0.1 to 3.0 meters in thickness.
+Sample locations are spray painted and marked by aluminum tags in the field and the samples are placed in plastic bags with the appropriate sample tag.
+Sample numbers are written on the outside of sample bags.
+Locations for the samples are acquired by GPS and are recorded at the site along with sample descriptions.
 They are then stored at a secure site until delivered directly to the certified laboratory of Bureau Veritas in Hermosillo, Mexico.
 All samples are assayed for Au by Fire Assay, AA finish in Hermosillo and all over-limit samples assayed for Au and Ag by Fire Assay, Gravimetric finish.
 All samples are analyzed by Aqua Regia digestion, ICP methods for 33 elements in the Bureau Veritas laboratory in Vancouver, BC, Canada.